ADR-001: Single-crate vs Cargo workspace

 - Incremental builds are faster per-crate: changing

-jackin-capsuledoes not recompilejackin-tui. - The root
+jackin-capsuledoes not rebuild unrelated product crates. - The root

 jackincrate is still the entry point forcargo build --bin jackin; operators and CI do not change their build commands. - Cross-crate